 This course is an ideal next step for students with a BSc who are interested in pursuing a career in research or industry.

-We are ranked 1st in the UK for research impact outside academia - our research has a major influence on environmental policy, industry and health (REF 2014)
+We are ranked 1st in the UK for research impact outside academia - our research has a major influence on environmental policy, industry and health (Time's Higher Education's ranking of the Research Excellence Framework 2014)

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.